fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://github.com/root-tanishq/userefuzz">-User-Agent , X-Forwarded-For and Referer SQLI Fuzzer</a>

+<a href="https://technicalsurendra.medium.com/command-injection-all-in-one-blog-52591ad750df">-Command Injection — All in one Blog</a>

+<a href="https://manasharsh.medium.com/how-gopher-works-in-escalating-ssrfs-ce6e5459b630">How Gopher works in escalating SSRFs</a>

 <a href="https://portswigger.net/daily-swig/latest-web-hacking-tools-q3-2021">-Latest web hacking tools – Q3 2021</a>
+<a href="https://www.dig.security/post/gcp-cloudsql-vulnerability-leads-to-internal-container-access-and-data-exposure">GCP CloudSQL Vulnerability Leads to Internal Container Access and Data Exposure</a>
+<a href="https://blog.grimm-co.com/2021/11/escalating-xss-to-sainthood-with-nagios.html">-Escalating XSS to Sainthood with Nagios</a>